RuiyangJu/KCR-Post-Processing/zero_shot/Qwen3-Swallow-8B-RL-v0.2/README.md

 The dominant pattern is conservative copying of the noisy Input.
 This is visible in `100249416_00034_1`, `200015843_00110_1`, `200017458_00008_1`, `200017458_00037_2`, `200022050_00006_1`, `200022050_00007_2`, and `200022050_00010_2`.
 Pred often **preserves almost the entire input string**, including OCR-like corruptions, while GT makes substantial corrections.
 The model therefore avoids severe hallucination, but it also under-corrects.

 ### 2. Long-context degradation and output-length cap behavior

-Several long cases have Pred_Length around 300 characters, including `200017458_00008_1`, `200017458_00037_2`, `200022050_00006_1`,
-`200022050_00007_2`, and `200022050_00010_2`.
-This suggests a length cap or truncation-like generation pattern.
+Several long cases have Pred_Length around 300 characters, including `200017458_00008_1`, `200017458_00037_2`, `200022050_00006_1`, `200022050_00007_2`, and `200022050_00010_2`.
+This suggests **a length cap or truncation-like generation pattern**.
 The beginning of the output is often a direct copy of Input, and the later content is either missing or insufficiently corrected.
 Long culinary passages remain especially difficult.

 ### 3. Layout/order errors in list-like text

-The `200021763_*` samples show persistent list-structure errors.
+The `200021763_*` samples show **persistent list-structure errors**.
 These examples contain ordered sets of dishes, vessels, serving sequences, and repeated menu items.
 The model retains local tokens but fails to recover the correct grouping and reading order. `200021763_00008_2`, `200021763_00020_1`, and `200021763_00025_1` are representative cases where local copying does not produce the correct structured transcription.

 ### 4. Classical kana and short-text character confusions

-Short samples such as `200006663_00006_2`, `200021763_00002_2`,
-`200021869_00003_1`, and `200021869_00012_1` reveal fine-grained character
-errors.
-These include historical kana, small marks, voicing differences, and visually similar characters.
+Short samples such as `200006663_00006_2`, `200021763_00002_2`, `200021869_00003_1`, and `200021869_00012_1` reveal fine-grained character errors.
+These include **historical kana, small marks, voicing differences, and visually similar characters**.
 Because the strings are short, a small number of character-level mistakes can lead to a high CER.

 ### 5. Limited modernization compared with other models
 Unlike Youko or some instruction-tuned models, Qwen3-Swallow-8B-RL-v0.2 shows less aggressive modernization or paraphrasing.
-This reduces semantic hallucination, but it also means that noisy input is often left unchanged.
+This reduces semantic hallucination, but it also means that **noisy input is often left unchanged**.
 The model is safer in style but weaker as a corrector.

 ### 6. Domain vocabulary errors
 Cooking, menu, vessel, and recipe terminology remains a repeated problem.
-Examples include `100249416_00034_1`, `200022050_00002_2`,
-`200022050_00006_1`, `200022050_00007_2`, and `200022050_00010_2`.
-The model
-often copies corrupted ingredient names, cooking steps, measurements, and technical terms rather than recovering the specialized wording expected in GT.
+Examples include `100249416_00034_1`, `200022050_00002_2`, `200022050_00006_1`, `200022050_00007_2`, and `200022050_00010_2`.
+The model often **copies corrupted ingredient names, cooking steps, measurements, and technical terms** rather than recovering the specialized wording expected in GT.

 ### Overall
 Qwen3-Swallow-8B-RL-v0.2 is mainly a conservative under-correction model on these cases.
-It rarely produces extreme paraphrasing or runaway repetition, but it frequently copies noisy input, struggles with layout-sensitive lists, and degrades on long passages near the 300-character range.
+It rarely produces extreme paraphrasing or runaway repetition, **but it frequently copies noisy input, struggles with layout-sensitive lists, and degrades on long passages near the 300-character range**.
 Future improvements should focus on encouraging active correction, handling long outputs explicitly, recovering reading order in structured lists, and adapting to classical culinary vocabulary.